Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 Most of the mandatory and optional disenrollment reasons are in the Model MLTC contract (2022 version) Article V, Part D, sec.
 3-4 pp. 21-22)(Find most recent contracts here under dropdown for MODEL CONTRACTS).
 Medicaid Advantage Plus (MAP) and PACE plans have a unique additional mandatory reason for disenrollment involving the aligned Medicare coverage - see here.

-B. ALERT: Members Usually Have Transition Rights if involuntarily Disenrolled!
+B. ALERT: Members Should Have Transition Rights if involuntarily Disenrolled!

 "Prior to the effective date of the disenrollment, plans must make any necessary referrals to another plan or the HRA/LDSS for covered and non-covered services.
 The plan must make arrangements to transfer the Person Centered Service Plan (PCSP) to the receiving plan or HRA/LDSS.
 If the member is auto- assigned to a MLTCP plan, the receiving plan should continue the current PCSP until a new PCSP is completed. within fifteen (15) calendar days of the enrollment.
 This new PCSP should be based on the existing New York Independent Assessor Program CHA, if current.
 If the Enrollee is due for reassessment, a new CHA should be conducted." (emphasis added).